tikv/rfcs/text/2018-10-25-batch-split.md

 Then add one config `batch_split_limit` to limit the number of produced split keys in a batch.
 If it is unlimited, for once split check, it scans all over the Region's range, and in some extreme case this would cause performance issue.

 Now we have four split-checkers: half, keys, size and table.
-SizeChecker and KeysChecker can be rewritten to produce multiple keys, and other checkers' logic stay unchanged.
+SizeChecker and KeysChecker can be rewritten to produce multiple keys, and other checkers' logic stays unchanged.

-The general logic of SizeChecker and KeysChecker are similiar, the only difference between them is one splits Region based on size and the other splits Region based on the number of keys.
+The general logic of SizeChecker and KeysChecker are similar.
+The only difference between them is one splits Region based on size and the other splits Region based on the number of keys.
 So here we mainly describe the logic of SizeChecker:

-- before: it scans key-value pairs in a Region's range sequentially to accumlate their size as `total_size` and stops once the size reachs to `region_max_size` or scans to the end of range.
-If  `total_size` is smaller than `region_max_size` at the end, checker wouldn't produce any split key; if not, it regards the very key at which `total_size`  reachs to `region_split_size` as split key.
+- before: it scans key-value pairs in a Region's range sequentially to accumulate their size as `total_size` and stops once the size reaches `region_max_size` or scans to the end of the range.
+If `total_size` is smaller than `region_max_size` at the end, checker wouldn't produce any split key; if not, it regards the very key at which `total_size`  reaches `region_split_size` as split key.
 - after: it scans key-value pairs in a Region's range sequentially to accumulate their size as `total_size` and stops once the size reaches `region_split_size * (batch_split_limit-1) + region_max_size` or scans to the end of the range.
 During the scan process, it records the key as split key every `region_split_size`, but after finishing scanning, it may discard the last split key if the size of rest Region is not bigger than `region_max_size - region_split_size`.
 With this algorithm, if `batch_split_limit` is set to 1, TiKV can perfectly behave the same way as the split without batch.

 ### Compatibility concern

-The general process in raftstore changes a little, it mainly replaces `Split` with `BatchSplit`.
-But one thing should be noted, when rolling upgrade, PD version control will refuse `AskBatchSplit` request, thus split can't be performed during this process until all TiKV bump to new version.
-To let TiKV know whether `AskBatchSplit` fail for compatibility or not, we introduce a new error type for `ResponseHeader` :
+The general process in raftstore changes a little.
+It mainly replaces `Split` with `BatchSplit`.
+But one thing should be noted that during the rolling upgrade, PD version control will refuse the `AskBatchSplit` request, thus split can't be performed during this process until all TiKVs bump to a new version.
+To let TiKV know whether `AskBatchSplit` fails for compatibility or not, we introduce a new error type for `ResponseHeader`:

 ```protobuf
 enum ErrorType {